GamesFire/japfood/README.md

 - **Categorized Food Cards:** Explore a variety of Japanese dishes sorted by categories.
 - **Detailed Information:** View detailed information, including images, titles, average prices, weights, ingredients, and descriptions.
 - **Search and Sort:** Use the search and sorting features to find specific dishes easily.
+- **Admin Area:** Manipulate food cards by adding, deleting, and editing items within the admin area.
+- **Multilingual Support:** The site supports two languages, Ukrainian (default) and English.
+- **Theme Change:** Switch between light and dark themes for a personalized user experience.
 - **Help Page:** Access a dedicated "Help" page with frequently asked questions (FAQ) and a feedback form.
 - **Privacy Policy and Terms:** Read through the privacy policy and terms and conditions for a better understanding of the application's usage.